mgurdal/resume/README.md

 # Mehmet Gürdal

-I am an agile and adaptive software specialist who aims to be the best of himself.
+I am a software specialist who aims to be the best of himself.
 I have specialized in developing highly scalable systems.
 Recently I am developing myself in **remote sensing** and **data analysis** fields.